ianrenton/planesailing-server/README.md

 ## Setup

-In order to use this software, you should be running some combination of software to provide the data to it, e.g. rtl_ais, Dump1090, Direwolf etc. To run Plane/Sailing Server:
+In order to use this software, you should be running some combination of software to provide the data to it, e.g. rtl_ais, Dump1090, PiAware, Direwolf etc. You can find more information on how to install and set those up on the [Plane/Sailing build guide](https://ianrenton.com/hardware/planesailing).

+To run Plane/Sailing Server:

 1. Ensure your machine has Java 11 or later installed, e.g. `sudo apt install openjdk-11-jre-headless`
 2. [Download the software from the Releases area](https://github.com/ianrenton/planesailing-server/releases/) and unpack it, or build it yourself using Maven and a JDK.
 You should have a JAR file and an `application.conf` file.